 Will OCI ever add additional specifications– such as networking, inter-container communication, or distribution– to its scope?

 The OCI has purposefully been limited in scope, see the OCI Scope Table for more information.
 In the future, the scope may slightly expand to discuss items such as distribution, but there is nothing formally planned at the moment.

-When will v1.0 be released?
+When will v1.0.0 be released?
 What sort of release cadence should we expect moving forward?

-The v1.0 release will be finalized when the technical community deems it ready and it’s stable.
+The v1.0.0 release came out on 7/19/17.
 There are specific details in the RELEASES file in how releases are managed.
 For example, major specification releases must release at least three release candidates spaced a minimum of one week apart.
 This means a major release like a v1.0.0 or v2.0.0 release will take 1 month at minimum: one week for rc1, one week for rc2, one week for rc3, and one week for the major release itself.
 Minor and patch releases will be made on an as-needed basis.

 When will the Certification Program launch, and what will it mean for something to be “OCI-certified”?
 Will that certification give the industry true portability?